mdo992/bobsgame-fonts/Pixel Sans.md

 2. Enter text in Japanese or Korean or go to any website in these languages.
 3. Open up the font settings in your browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for Japanese and Korean.
-5. Use 8 points as the font size in Netscape or Mozilla.
+5. Use 8 points as the font size in Firefox and its forks or any other browser.
 Other operating systems: use 10 points for Haiku and 12 points for OS/2.